 - Onsite printing and signage

-- Misc audiovisual (ie. Powerstrips, power, flipcharts)
+- Misc audiovisual (ie. Powerstrips, power, flipcharts) Get the event audio-visual checklist to help catch some of these ahead of time!

 - Office supplies and shipping charges